Xunnamius/unified-utils/packages/remark-lint-list-item-style/README.md

 List items beginning with a link, image, checkbox, or inline code block are ignored.

+#### `ignoredFirstWords`

+Valid values: `RegExp[]`\
+Default: `[]`

+Words that would normally be checked with respect to the `checkFirstWord` option will be ignored if they match at least one of the given values.
+Use this option to prevent false positives (e.g. "iOS", "eBay").

+List items beginning with a link, image, checkbox, or inline code block are already ignored and do not need to be specified here.

 #### `checkListSpread`

 Valid values: `"first"` | `"final"` | `"first-and-final"` | `"each"`\